anonnaabir00/wp-sync/README.md

 - ✅ Dump remote DB via `mysqldump` and import locally
 - ✅ Automatically update `siteurl` and `home` in local DB
 - ✅ Multi-folder exclusion using `config.json`
+- ✅ Securely push allowed folders to remote using `push`
 - ✅ `--dry-run` flag for simulation
 - ✅ `sync:all` command: one-shot sync + migrate
 - ✅ Real-time animated progress using Symfony's ProgressBar